Today you’re going to learn how to build a simple and cheap low power wind turbine, fully homemade from scratch.

 We have bought USB extension cable (Picture 8) on e-bay, cut it in half and connected wires coming out of female USB connector directly to the output of windmill electronics (picture 7 - shown on the right side).
 The USB extension cable has 4 wires, but we need only outer two, plus and minus 5V (Picture 9).

 WARNING!
 Before connecting any USB device it is MANDATORY to check polarity and exact voltage (it has to be between 4.9 and 5.2 Volts) on micro-wind-generator USB connector using volt-meter!!!

 Windbelt Power Generation Principle

-Current prototype with 65cm long membrane (Picture 10) and strong neodymium magnet (Picture 11) can generate 40mW in a 10mph wind.
+The prototype with a 65cm long membrane (Picture 10) and strong neodymium magnet (Picture 11) can generate 40mW in a 10mph wind.

-Not a lot of power, however an easy to maintain array of wind belts could be assembled to generate as much power as it is required.
+Not a lot of power, however, an array of wind belts could be assembled to generate as much power as it is required, and easy to maintain.
 Existing Windbelt prototype can generate electricity in winds over 4mph and at attack angles of up to 60 degrees.

 What wind speed is needed for a wind turbine?

 As the wind speed increases from 4 to 14 mph, the power output increases at a rate close to a cube of the increase in wind speed.
 At wind speed above 14 mph, the power output becomes constant.